-The 2022 season is Mike Baxter’s fifth as hitting coach and recruiting coordinator for the Commodores.
+The 2023 season is Mike Baxter’s sixth as hitting coach and recruiting coordinator for the Commodores.

 Vanderbilt put together a strong offensive campaign in 2021, culminating in the program’s second consecutive appearance in the College World Series and fourth trip to Omaha in the last eight seasons.
 The Commodores posted a 49-18 overall record, while finishing as the national runner-up.